Joao-Nery1/Joao-Nery1/Projeto_World_Happiness_2024/1.Docs/Projeto_World_Happiness_2024.md

 - **Tool Used:** Tableau Public / Tableau Desktop
 - **Dashboard Developed:** An interactive dashboard with two main pages.
-  - **Page 1: Global Happiness Overview**
+  - **Page 1: The Map of Happiness: An Overview of Well-being in the World**
     - Interactive world map with happiness scores.
     - Rankings of the happiest and least happy countries.
-    - Dynamic chart to break down the factors contributing to the happiness of a selected country.
-  - **Page 2: Deep Dive: Generations and Emotions**
+  - **Page 2: What Builds Happiness?
+An In-depth Analysis of Influencing Factors**
-    - Comparative analysis of happiness across different age groups (the main theme of the 2024 report).
-    - Analysis of the emotional profile of nations, plotting positive and negative emotions.
+    - Comparative analysis of happiness correlated with several factors, such as Life Expectancy, Social Support, Generosity, GDP, Freedom to Make Life Choices, and Perception of Corruption.

 ---

 ## 📂 Repository Folder Structure

  ```
-/Projeto_World_Happiness_BI
+/Projeto_World_Happiness_2024
 ├── /1.Docs
-│   └──
+│   └── Projeto_World_Happiness_2024.md
-├── /2.Consulta_csv_Kaggle
+├── /2.Consulta_Kaggle_csv
-│   └──
+│   └── World-happiness-report-2024.csv
 ├── /3.Tableau
-│   └──
+│   └── 1.Projeto_WH_2024_Tableau.twb
-│   └──
+│   └── 2.Considerações_Finais.md
   ```

 ---